amusecode/TRES/README.md

---no_stop_at_disintegrated                      avoid stopping after the system disintegrated into seperate systems --stop_at_semisecular_regime                    to stop the simulation if the sytem is in the semi secular regime --stop_at_SN                                    to stop the simulation when a supernova occurs
+--no_stop_at_disintegrated                      avoid stopping after the system disintegrated into seperate systems --stop_at_semisecular_regime                    to stop the simulation if the sytem is in the semi secular regime --stop_at_SN                                    to stop the simulation when a supernova occurs --stop_at_CPU_time                              to stop the simulation when the computational time exceeds a given value

 ```